 Easter in Corfu

 With the signal of the first Resurrection at midnight, the people of Corfu throw huge jugs full of water from their balconies.
 They are clay jugs with a narrow mouth and two handles on the side for transporting them.
 The balconies are decorated and the residents tie red ribbons on them as red is the color of Corfu.

 All this results in the creation of a shocking atmosphere.
 It is intensified by the thunderous cannonades from the fortress while the cobbled cantons are full of broken jugs.
 The music comes from the 18 Philharmonic Orchestras of the city but also the applause and the cries of joy of the attendees.
 The “noisy” Resurrection does not stop here.
 With the breaking of the pitchers, the bells of the city begin to transmit the joyful message.
 One after the other, the bells, like an unbroken chain, bring the message to the smallest village.

-This year Easter Sunday, for the Orthodox Christians, falls on May 2nd.
+This year Easter Sunday, for Orthodox Christians, falls on April 16th.
 A perfect date to witness all the celebrations that take place in Greece!
 Contact us here so we can design a Personalized Easter Itinerary just for you!